Skip to content

 Find the full printable recipe with specific measurements below.

-• Three different types of milk: I use whole milk (2% would also work), one can of evaporated milk, and one can of condensed milk.
-Evaporated and condensed milks are both concentrated shelf-stable milks so you can keep cans in your cupboard ready to use at a moment’s notice.
-The condensed milk is what will bring sweetness to the rice.
+• Three different milks: I use whole milk (2% would also work), one can of evaporated milk, and one can of sweetened condensed milk.

-• Cinnamon sticks: It’s more traditional to use the sticks instead of ground cinnamon as they give the rice a subtle cinnamon flavor and aroma, but you can also substitute ground cinnamon if that’s what you have on hand.
+• Cinnamon sticks: It’s traditional to use cinnamon sticks instead of ground cinnamon but use what you have on hand.

 • White rice: Short-grained white rice will give you the creamiest texture, but any white rice will do.